xxczaki/privacy-policy/README.md

 # Privacy Policy

-No data or personal information is collected by any apps created by Antoni Kępiński ([xxczaki](https://github.com/xxczaki) on GitHub).
+No data or personal information is collected by any open-source apps created by Antoni Kępiński ([xxczaki](https://github.com/xxczaki) on GitHub).

 ##### Contact